Sujithsai08/cosmocloud_assignment/README.md

 While working on the assignment, I ran into an issue with the frontend service. the instructions mentioned that the frontend application should be exposed on port 5175, but when I tried accessing it, it didn’t work.
 So, I decided to dig deeper.

-First, I checked the logs of the frontend pod u and I noticed it was actually listening on port 5173.
+First, I checked the logs of the frontend pod  and I noticed it was actually listening on port 5173.
 This seemed odd, so then i went to dockerhub and i searched for shreybatra/sample-frontend image then I looked into the Dockerfile of the provided Docker image (shreybatra/sample-frontend).
 That’s when I realized the application was actually configured to expose port 5173, not 5175 as mentioned in the assignment.

 To fix this, I updated the Helm chart to use port 5173 instead of 5175, and everything worked perfectly after that.